Gatuna

-Gatuna town is a town in northern Rwanda.
-It is a border town that sits across from the town of Katuna, in neighboring Uganda.
+Gatuna is a small settlement in Cyumba Sector in northern Rwanda.
+It is located at the northern border adjacent to the town of Katuna, in neighboring Uganda.

 Overview

 Gatuna is the busiest border crossing in Rwanda.
 It handles most of Rwanda's imports and exports, since most Rwandan imports and exports via the coast pass through Uganda.
-Due to increasing commercial and tourist traffic, Gatuna is a fast-growing town.
 The border at Gatuna and Katuna is open 24 hours a day.

 Location

 Gatuna is located in Gicumbi District, Northern Province, at the border with the Republic of Uganda.
 Its location is about 80 km, by road, north of Kigali, Rwanda's capital and largest city.